Zimbabwean nationality law: Return to self-governing colony (1965–1979)

 On 11 November 1965, Rhodesia claimed independence, but the United Nations General Assembly condemned the action on the same day because it was an illegal seizing of authority of a small, white, settler, minority over the majority-African population, and a threat to international security and world peace.
 To enforce their action the UN Security Council urged enforcement of an oil embargo and economic sanctions against Southern Rhodesia.
 The Rhodesian Legislature passed a new constitution and attempted to ratify it.
 Under the 1965 Constitution, enacted by the Rhodesian legislature, British authority over the country was terminated, meaning that it declared that the governor was no longer the head of state and that the British Parliament had no oversight of internal or external affairs.
 The new Rhodesian Constitution was not confirmed by the British Parliament and was legally invalid.
 On 16 November 1965, the British Parliament passed the Southern Rhodesia Act reaffirming British sovereignty over Rhodesia and the 1961 Constitution as the valid constitutional instrument.
 An Order in Council (No. 1952) was issued by the British government declaring the 1965 Constitution invalid and forbidding the Rhodesian Legislature from further activity.
-This was followed by Order 1969 of 1965, which returned the nationality provisions to those in accord with British statutes, in effect the British Nationality Act of 1948, as extended under the Act of 1958, whose requirements remained basically unchanged until 1983, basing acquisition on descent, naturalisation, or registration.
+This was followed by Order 1969 of 1965, which returned the nationality provisions to those in accord with British statutes, in effect the British Nationality Act 1948, as extended under the act of 1958, whose requirements remained basically unchanged until 1983, basing acquisition on descent, naturalisation, or registration.

 Two lawsuits, Madzimbamuto v Lardner-Burke and Baron v Ayre, Bezuidenhout, Dupont and Lardner-Burke also challenged the legitimacy of the constitution and declaration of independence.
 The General Division of the Rhodesian Court deemed the 1965 constitution and the legislature to be invalid, but did not revoke the Emergency Orders as having done so would have created a state of anarchy.
 The case was appealed to the High Court of Rhodesia, which ruled in a four to one decision that the government was the legal authority, and while not legally recognised, its operation and legislation were legal.
 Though they overturned the 1965 Emergency Order, a new Emergency Order was put in place in 1966 to replace the prior regulation.
 In 1968, an appeal was heard in the Judicial Committee of the Privy Council which held that the government and all legislation passed in Rhodesia by the government were invalid.
 Because of the ruling, Rhodesians were able to apply for British passports after 1968 which confirmed they were British subjects.